Kiwi Search Habits 2025: The Next Era of Search

 Melvin Hadi Activation Director, Together

-The poll of 250 adults living in the upper North Island (fielded 26 March 2025 via Pollfish) offers a timely pulse-check on how people are discovering information, researching products and evaluating trust across traditional engines and AI chatbots.
+The poll of 250 adults living in the upper North Island (fielded 26 March 2025 via Pollfish) offers a check-in on how some Kiwis are discovering information, researching products and evaluating trust across traditional engines and AI chatbots.
 Below are the highlights and what they mean for brands and agencies.

 Five stats that matterChatGPT Image Apr 28 2025 AI Stats